soxoj/counter-osint-guide-en/pages/photo.md

 But, fortunately, in recent years, the trend towards privacy has intensified, and therefore social networks are introducing reasonable restrictions on recognizing people.
 And search engines refuse to search for faces accurately at all.
 This reduces the likelihood of malicious use of such functions, but does not prevent the use of such technologies in general.
-Now recognition tools can be easily created independently or use shareware analogues.
+Now recognition tools can be easily created independently or use freemium alternatives.

 *The section will be updated*